Not all rootkits/hidden components

 detected by anti-rootkit (ARK) scanners and security tools are malicious

 .
 Most ARK tools check for rookit-like behavior which is not always indicative of a malware infection.
 It is normal for a Firewall, anti-virus and anti-malware software, CD Emulators

 , virtual machines, sandboxes

 and Host based Intrusion Prevention Systems (HIPS) to exhibit rootkit-like behavior or hook

 into the OS kernal/SSDT (System Service Descriptor Table) in order to protect your system.
 SSDT is a table that stores addresses of functions that are used by Windows.
 Whenever a function is called, Windows looks in this table to find the address for it.
 Both Legitimate programs and rootkits can hook into and alter this table.Hooking

 since some system monitoring software and security tools use them as well.
 If no hooks are active on a system it means that all system services are handled by ntoskrnl.exe which is a base component of Windows operating systems and the process used in the boot-up cycle of a computer.
+Most of the time, IRP hooks are made by legit drivers to filter IRPs.
 ARK scanners do not differentiate between what is good and what is bad...they only report what is found

 techniques to hide from other applications and can interfere with investigative or security tools.
 This interference can produce misleading or inaccurate scan results, false detection